Coronavirus (COVID-19) Information – Your Safety is Our Priority.

-Masks/Face Coverings will be required in our transportation van, office, indoor and outdoor waiting areas and on board our vessels.
+Masks/Face Coverings will be strongly encouraged in transportation van, office, indoor spaces.
 Masks/Face Coverings can be removed for eating, drinking and taking medications.

-Masks/Face Coverings is a company policy as well as a Federal Mandate.
-We appreciate your assistance in wearing a mask/covering to help us protect our crew, fellow passengers, community and follow mandates.
+Masks/Face Coverings are strongly recommended, not mandated.
+We appreciate your assistance in wearing a mask/covering to help us protect our crew, fellow passengers, community.

 If you do not have a mask/face covering, we do have disposable masks for use at no charge.